Entity Matching using Large Language Models: Abstract

 \section{Abstract}

-Entity Matching is the task of deciding whether two entity descriptions refer to the same real-world entity and is a central step in most data integration pipelines.
+Entity matching is the task of deciding whether two entity descriptions refer to the same real-world entity.
+Entity matching is a central step in most data integration pipelines.
 Many state-of-the-art entity matching methods rely on pre-trained language models (PLMs) such as BERT or RoBERTa.
 Two major drawbacks of these models for entity matching are that (i) the models require significant amounts of task-specific training data and (ii) the fine-tuned models are not robust concerning out-of-distribution entities.
 This paper investigates using generative large language models (LLMs) as a less task-specific training data-dependent and more robust alternative to PLM-based matchers.
-Our study covers hosted and open-source LLMs, which can be run locally.
+The study covers hosted and open-source LLMs which can be run locally.
 We evaluate these models in a zero-shot scenario and a scenario where task-specific training data is available.
-We compare different prompt designs and the prompt sensitivity of the models and show that there is no single best prompt but needs to be tuned for each model/dataset combination.
-We further investigate (i) the selection of in-context demonstrations, (ii) the generation of matching rules, as well as (iii) fine-tuning a hosted LLM using the same pool of training data.
-Our experiments show that the best LLMs require no or only a few training examples to perform similarly to PLMs that were fine-tuned using thousands of examples.
+We compare different prompt designs and the prompt sensitivity of the models.
+We show that there is no single best prompt but that the prompt needs to be tuned for each model/dataset combination.
+We further investigate (i) the selection of in-context demonstrations, (ii) the generation of matching rules, as well as (iii) fine-tuning LLMs using the same pool of training data.
+Our experiments show that the best LLMs require no or only a few training examples to perform comparably to PLMs that were fine-tuned using thousands of examples.
 LLM-based matchers further exhibit higher robustness to unseen entities.
-We show that GPT4 can generate structured explanations for matching decisions.
-The model can automatically identify potential causes of matching errors by analyzing explanations of wrong decisions.
-We demonstrate that the model can generate meaningful textual descriptions of the identified error classes, which can help data engineers improve entity matching pipelines.
+We show that GPT4 can generate structured explanations for matching decisions and can automatically identify potential causes of matching errors by analyzing explanations of wrong decisions.
+We demonstrate that the model can generate meaningful textual descriptions of the identified error classes, which can help data engineers to improve entity matching pipelines.